 Noise is a common subject of complaint in Hong Kong and reducing it has been a priority for the EPD since the department was established in 1986.
 Controls are imposed on construction noise, noise from commercial and industrial premises and neighbourhood noise, and much effort has gone into preventing noise.
 Our cramped living conditions, poor planning of the past and economic activity mean Hong Kong remains a fairly noisy city, but efforts to reduce the problem are continuing.

-Traffic noise is a major concern because it affects more than one million people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details).
+Traffic noise is a major concern because it affects about 960,000 people (please see the "Spatial Distribution of Traffic Noise Problem in Hong Kong (Graphical version only)" for details).
 The EPD is addressing two sources of traffic noise.
 One is from new roads, the other from existing roads.
-More than 80 kilometres of barriers and screens have been erected along new roads since 1990, benefiting some 300,000 people.
+More than 105 kilometres of barriers and screens have been erected along new roads since 1990, benefiting some 350,000 people.
 Low-noise surfaces are also commonly used.
 The EPD also advises on the design of new roads and buildings to reduce noise.